pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-4/index.md

 ### Upgrade SharePoint Framework projects to v1.15

-June 21 2022, Microsoft released a new version of SharePoint Framework which, among many things, introduced the Form Customizer Extension which allows developers to customize new, edit and display forms of lists and document libraries.
-It also adds support for TypeScript v4.5 and Node.js v16.
+On June 21 2022, Microsoft released a new version of SharePoint Framework.
+The most noteworthy features are the introduction Form Customizer Extension, which allows developers to customize new, edit and display forms of lists and document libraries, and support for TypeScript v4.5 and Node.js v16.
 To help you upgrade your projects we've updated CLI for Microsoft 365 with the support for this new version.

 To upgrade your SPFx project to this version, change the working directory to your project and execute: